jdijt/software-testing---PT_MA2_1/Lab3/final/Assignment4-testreport.md

 ## Requirements

-> Write a formula generator for random testing of properties to test the correctness `toCNF` function of Assignment 3.
+> Write a formula generator for random testing of properties to test the correctness of the `toCNF` function of Assignment 3.

 ## Preconditions